 It might be because I've had zero human contact in the past 33 days, but I've developed a minor obsession with the Icelandic language.
 I love its soft fricatives and its rhythmic vowels and how every sentence spoken in Trapped sounds like a lightly frostbitten man putting a woolen sweater on a fox.
 (Even the sentences that describe the angle and depth of a half-dozen stab wounds in graphic detail.
 Again, I HAVE BEEN ALONE FOR WEEKS.)

-I’ve just started Trapped, and I’m forcing myself to ration the remaining episodes.
+I’ve just started the second season of Trapped, and I’m forcing myself to ration the remaining episodes.
 In the first 50 minutes, Andri Olafsson has already had to deal with a self-immolation, an assault on a police officer, a far-right extremist group, an environmentally questionable construction project, a minor earthquake, and several dozen dead sheep.

 He’s also had one huge glass of milk.